 WVU Medicine offers four coverage levels with three different medical plan options for the coming year, including a qualified High Deductible Health Plan (HDHP) with Health Savings Account (HSA).
 The 2018 Medical Plan offerings also feature an enhanced network of providers that reward you with lower costs for using WVU Medicine facilities.

-Employee per pay costs can be found in the Open Enrollment Guide, and will be shown in the UltiPro enrollment tool.
-If you do not have UltiPro (Reynolds Memorial & St. Joseph’s employees) please visit your hospital intranet site.
+Employee per pay costs can be found in the Enrollment Guide, and will be shown in the UltiPro enrollment tool.
+If you do not have UltiPro (Reynolds Memorial employees) please visit your hospital intranet site or local HR office.

 Health Insurance ID Cards

 Once you enroll for health insurance coverage, you will receive an ID card in the mail from Highmark Blue Cross Blue Shield.
 You can also access a virtual card that you can view or print from any computer, tablet or smart phone.
 Click here for more information